Geometry-Aware Normalizing Wasserstein Flows for Optimal Causal Inference: NORMALIZING WASSERSTEIN FLOWS

 Stochastic interpolation thus fulfills a dual role.
 First, it acts as a vital mechanism to counteract data biases, adeptly integrating the theoretical insights gleaned from the prior distribution.
 This integration is key in ensuring that the final analysis is not overly skewed by anomalies or specific trends in the dataset.
 Second, it enables a more sophisticated exploration of the data generation process, grounded in theory.
 This exploration goes beyond surface-level observations, delving into the deeper, underlying mechanisms that drive the data.

+In this context, the potential limitations in the expressive power of neural ODEs do not restrict the extensive applicability of normalizing Wasserstein flows.
+Two primary considerations support this assertion.
+First, numerous recent advancements, such as Augmented Neural ODEs, have expanded the class of functions modelled by neural networks to encompass all diffeomorphisms~\citep{dupont2019augmented, zhang2019approximation}.
+Second, the framework of normalizing Wasserstein flows is equally applicable to stochastic differential equations (SDEs), including Langevin flows, as demonstrated in various studies~\citep{chen2018continuous, jankowiak2018pathwise, rezende2015variational, salimans2015markov, welling2011bayesian}.
+Further details on this topic will be elaborated in Section~\ref{sec:interpretations}.

 Building on these principles, we propose a methodology for achieving geometry-aware interpolation.
-This method is designed to optimize causal inference, adhering to the principles of semiparametric efficiency.
+This method is designed to optimize causal inference, or in the broader context of statistical functional estimation, adhering to the principles of semiparametric efficiency.
 By incorporating geometrical considerations into the interpolation process, we aim to refine our understanding of the data's structure and causal relationships.
 This approach not only aligns with the theoretical framework but also enhances the practical effectiveness of causal inference, ensuring that the conclusions drawn are both statistically sound and relevant to the real-world phenomena they aim to explain.